 Consuming boiled eggs would not pack on extra fats.
 A hard-boiled egg contains 78 calories, 5.3g of fats, 186mg of cholesterol, and 6 grams of protein.
 Boiled eggs can be served hard or soft with bread or whole grain.

 Even if you have diabetes, you can also consume fried eggs.
 This method has a higher calorie and fat content due to the added butter or margarine.
 The extra fats can be eliminated by choosing to use a nonstick pan and the spray oil alternative.
-Ensure that the yolk is fully cooked to prevent salmonella.
-Your eggs should be served with cooked vegetables or whole grain, not a cheese topping.
+Ensure that the yolk is fully cooked before eating, to prevent salmonella.
+They should be served with foods like cooked vegetables or whole grain, not a cheese topping.

-Eggs are loaded with 13 essential vitamins including choline and lutein.
-Research shows that choline improves brain health while lutein balances out the levels of sodium.
-They also contain potassium necessary for balancing the levels of sodium which is responsible for improving your cardiovascular health.
+Eggs are packed with health effects, loaded with 13 essential vitamins, and is a good source of choline, lutein and potassium.
+One study done, shows that choline improves brain health while lutein and potassium balances out the levels of sodium.
+Which in turn improves your cardiovascular health.

-The egg yolk has high amounts of biotin, critical in the production of insulin and maintaining healthy skin, nails, and hair.
+The egg yolk has high amounts of biotin, critical in the production of insulin and maintaining bright skin, nails, and hair.
 The eggs of chicken that roam outdoors tend to have higher amounts of omega 3, fats necessary for people with diabetes.
-The fat-soluble vitamin D present in eggs is said to reduce the risk of type 2 diabetes.
+The fat-soluble vitamin D present in them is said to reduce the risk of type 2 diabetes.